How does ATR FTIR?

-There are various FTIR methods that can be used to identify foreign material or contaminants.
-FTIR microscopy is used for foreign material where the size is in the order of few microns, but when a sample with foreign material can be observed by the naked eye, the particle type is typically greater than several hundred microns and does not require an FTIR microscope.
+There are various FTIR methods that can be used to identify foreign materials or contaminants.
+FTIR microscopy is used for foreign material where the size is in the order of a few microns, but when a sample with foreign material can be observed by the naked eye, the particle type is typically greater than several hundred microns and does not require an FTIR microscope.
 An ATR FTIR method may be a suitable alternative and offers advantages such as minimal sample preparation, non-destructive measurement, and easy handling.

-Types of ATR-FTIR Crystals
+Types of ATR Prism Crystals

 ATR method is used to analyze the sample surface within 1~2 μm in depth.
 The measurement is collected when the ATR prism is in contact with the sample.
-In the ATR method, the penetration depth of light into the sample for total reflection depends on the RI of prism and sample, incidence angle, and wavelength.
+In the ATR method, the penetration depth of light into the sample for total reflection depends on the refractive index of the prism and sample, incidence angle, and wavelength.
 In addition, measurement range and durability depend on the material of the prism.
 Features of each prism are shown as follows.